Are you still seeing new clients?

 How often do you offer surgery appointments?

-Our surgery days are Monday-Saturday.
+Our surgery days are Monday-Friday.
 You must call at ahead to schedule an appointment of any kind, and our surgeries have specific instructions to follow prior to their appointment.

 What are the specific pre-operative instructions for my pet who is going to have surgery?